Pandalmation/Pandalmation/README.md

-- 👋 Hi, I’m @Pandalmation
+- 👋 Hi, I’m Pandalmation
-- 👀 I’m interested in drawing, gaming, animals and cute things
+- 👀 I’m interested in drawing, gaming, nihongo and pets
-- 🌱 I’m currently learning how to make friends lol
+- 🌱 I have an IQ of 132, but ngl i feel like they forgot to put a negative sign infront.
-- 💞️ I’m looking to collaborate on "uh idk'
+- 💞️ I’m cute yes.
-- 📫 How to reach me ...
+- don't take any of this srsly lmao